ajhalili2006/docs/README.md

 ### In Repl.it

-The **Run In Repl.it**
+The **Run In Repl.it** is there if you wnt simple documentation wiriting in Repl.it without the need of using any VS Code extensions.

+## In Gitpod

+Soon.

 ## Contribute

 A GitLab.com account is required to contribute to the documentation, but [there's GitHub mirror available to use] if you don't want to switch to GitLab yet.

 [there's GitHub mirror available to use]: https://github.com/AndreiJirohHaliliDev2006/SpamBlockersBot-Docs